sidgautam95/sidgautam95.github.io/_pages/about.md

 I obtained my MS degree in [Electrical Engieering](http://www.ee.iitm.ac.in/) from Indian Institute of Technology Madras in 2020.
 During my MS, I worked in the area of computational electromagnetics and microwave remote sensing under the guidance of [Prof. Uday Khankhoje](http://www.ee.iitm.ac.in/uday/index.html) at the [Numerical Electromagnetics and Optics (NEMO)](http://www.ee.iitm.ac.in/uday/group.html) Lab.

+You can contact me at gautamsi AT msu DOT edu.